yata0/sequence-regression/README.md

 ## glu
 Using glu for sequence regression ,which from convolutional sequence to sequence
 ## self-attention
-Using encoder if Transformer to do sequence to sequence
+Using encoder of Transformer to do sequence to sequence